Cray-HPE/docs-csm/operations/hardware_state_manager/Manage_HMS_Locks.md

 ## Manage HMS Locks

-This section describes how to check the status of a lock, disable a lock, and repair a lock.
-It also describes some of the common scenarios an admin might encounter when working with the Hardware State Manager (HSM) Locking API.
+This section describes how to check the status of a lock, disable locking/reservations, and repair locking/reservations.
+The disable and repair operations only affect the ability to make reservations on hardware devices.

+Some of the common scenarios an admin might encounter when working with the Hardware State Manager (HSM) Locking API are also described.

 ### Check Lock Status